Lieutenant Colonel, William 'Bill' Frank Cerny Sr.

 Mr. Cerny was preceded in death by his parents, two sisters, Jean Fox and Helen Putnam, a grandson, Thomas Cerny, and a granddaughter, Anastasia Cerny.
 He is survived by: his wife, Carol, Piper, KS; his three sons, William in San Diego, CA, Gregory with his wife, Amy in St. Marys, KS, and Michael with his wife, Bernadine in Kansas City, KS; his four daughters, Celine with her husband, Mark in Owasso, OK., Sister Teresa Joseph, O.P., Dominican Sister of Wanganui, New Zealand, Angela with her husband, Mark, St. Louis, MO., and Catherine with her husband, Aaron in Aurora, CO; his brother, Clement ; and 34 grandchildren and 14 great-grandchildren.

-Requiem Mass will be at 1:00 P.M.
-Saturday, July 9, 2022, in the St. Mary's Academy and College Auditorium.
-Interment with Military Honors will be in Our Lady of Peace Cemetery, St. Marys.
-A Rosary will be prayed at 5:20 P.M. on Friday, July 8, in the Auditorium.
-Mr. Cerny will lie in state at Piper Funeral Home from 2:00 until 4:00 Friday, July 8, 2022.
+Requiem Mass was held at 1:00 P.M.
+Saturday, July 9, 2022, in the St. Mary’s Academy and College Auditorium.
+Interment with Military Honors was held in Our Lady of Peace Cemetery, St. Marys.
+A Rosary was prayed at 5:20 P.M. on Friday, July 8, in the Auditorium.
+Mr. Cerny lay in state at Piper Funeral Home from 2:00 until 4:00 Friday, July 8, 2022.

 In lieu of flowers, memorial contributions may be made to the New Immaculata Church at PO Box 159, St. Marys, KS 66536.
 Memorial cards for Mr. Cerny and the Immaculata will be available in the vestibule of Assumption Chapel.